elmbridge/curriculum/Emojification.md

 Note: Type signatures are always optional in Elm, but they are highly encouraged — type signatures can be a good form of documentation, and they help the compiler make educated guesses about what went wrong when your code fails to recompile.
 Feel free to add your own to `translateText`!

-We can now use this function in our `View.view` function.
-Since it's defined in the same file as it's being used, we don't even have to use the `View` namespace.
-We can simply invoke it as such:
+We can now use this function in our `view` function.

 ```elm
 Html.text (translateText model)